| Title: | Fit Statistical Models Using Hamiltonian Monte Carlo |

 with priors .

-, containing parameter values for
+The input parameter vector is of length , containing parameter values for

 Gradient of the log posterior for a Poisson regression model with Normal prior for the linear parameters.
 The likelihood function for poisson regression